+61 406 432 691

 Identity vs plate capture

-One setup rarely does both well unless the view has been planned and tuned for the actual task.
+One setup rarely does both well unless the view has been planned and tuned for the actual job.

-A Murrumbeena repair visit should be practical.
-Check the replay path, the app, the angle and the one weak point that is making the whole system feel unreliable.
+A Murrumbeena repair visit should stay practical.
+Check the replay path, the app, the angle and the one weak point making the whole system feel unreliable.

 What We Check on a Murrumbeena Repair Visit

-A Murrumbeena repair visit starts with practical checks.
+A Murrumbeena repair visit starts with the basics that tell you whether the system can still be trusted.
 We clean the lens where needed, assess recorder health, check app access, test replay and export, and review whether the current angle still serves the real approach, driveway, lane or entry point it was meant to cover.

 We also look for changes after landscaping or renovation.
 A small change to fencing, gardens, parking flow or access patterns can quietly make an older camera angle much less useful than it used to be.
-If there is a weak point in the system, the aim is to replace or correct that point without pushing the whole job into a full rebuild unless it truly needs one.
+If there is a weak point in the system, the aim is to correct or replace that point without turning the whole job into a full rebuild unless it truly needs one.

 Image and lens checks